pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 This is happening because ``TestStore`` requires you to exhaustively prove how the entire system of your feature evolves over time.
-If an effect is still running when the test finishes and the test store does _not_ fail then it could be hiding potential bugs.
+If an effect is still running when the test finishes and the test store did _not_ fail then it could be hiding potential bugs.
 Perhaps the effect is not supposed to be running, or perhaps the data it feeds into the system later is wrong.
 The test store requires all effects to finish.